alttch/bma-info/eva4/replication.rst

 Node replication
 ****************

-EVA ICS allows to replicate node items using :doc:`svc/eva-repl`.
-The service requires a Pub/Sub server, either `MQTT <https://mqtt.org>`_ or :doc:`PSRT <../psrt/index>`.
-In the provided examples PSRT server is used.
+EVA ICS allows to replicate node items using :doc:`replication service<svc/eva-repl>`.
+The service requires a Pub/Sub server, either `MQTT
+<https://mqtt.org>`_ or :doc:`PSRT <../psrt/index>`.
+In the provided examples
+PSRT server is used.

 The replication service allows to make both equal and primary-secondary (e.g. the operation centre - plants) clusters, depending on the service settings and